The Rack Mount POE FUSE APC is designed to fit into the popular 1RU APC racks.

 Must be installed between POE supply and the surge suppressor device to properly protect the supply.

-Fuses are in line with pins 1,2 and 4,5 generally the positive wires of a POE scheme.
-The LEDs are on 2&5 one one side and 2&4 on the other side.
+Fuses are in line (in series) with pins/wires 1,2 and 4,5 which are generally the positive wires of a POE circuit.
+The LEDs are on 2&5 one one side and 1&4 on the other side.
+The colors of the LEDs can be Green or Red, and the color has no meaning.
 If all 4 wires are energized, 4 leds should be showing.
-If only 2 or fewer LED are illuminated then generally a fuse is blown.
+If only 2 or fewer LED are illuminated then generally a fuse is blown or you are powering only two pair of the 4 pair CAT5.
 High inrush currents on some equipment will blow the fuses which make them unsuitable in some situations.

 Read more at: www.surge-protection.org